mileszim/jstools/README.md

 	// return a sorted array
 	bst.getSortedArray();

+I tested the BST find method against an array at worst-case with 10,000,000 numbers, and it got some pretty decent run times.

+	bst timer: 0.249ms
+	arr timer: 142.056ms

 You can't currently delete but that's coming soon.
-The structure of this library is going to change
+The structure of this library is going to change drastically soon so I don't recommend using it yet.